-The ancestors of the coastline were the Strandlopers (beach walkers) who roamed the shores and gathered food from the sea to sustain themselves.
+The ancestors of the coastline were the Strandlopers (beach walkers), who roamed the shores and gathered food from the sea to sustain themselves.
 The Strandlopers are a Khoikhoi-derived people who lived by hunting and gathering food along the beaches of southwestern Africa, originally from the Cape Colony to the Skeleton Coast.
 When the Dutch settled the Cape in 1652, they met these nomads.

 Many people believe Paternoster means “Our Father” in Latin.
 It refers to prayers by Catholic Portuguese seamen when they were shipwrecked.
 Others believe it refers to the beads that the Khoi tribe wore that were called Paternosters.

-Paternoster is a sought after tourist destination and is known for lobster and the whitewashed anglers’ cottages.
+Paternoster is a sought-after tourist destination and is known for lobster and the whitewashed anglers’ cottages.
 The remarkable coastline of jagged cliffs and white boulders makes this one of the most beautiful beaches on the West Coast of South Africa.

 The area is a pillar in the South African commercial fishing industry.
-The town itself has a lobster factory and a newly erected Kabeljou (one of the most targeted edible saltwater fish off South Africa’s coastline) farm, whilst the local people catch and sell herring, or draw mussels from the rocks.
-In the greater area are several more commercial activities, including deep sea fishing, snoek catching, abalone farming, oyster farming, canning of pilchards and mussel farming.
+The town has a lobster factory and a newly erected Kabeljou (one of the most targeted edible saltwater fish off South Africa’s coastline) farm.
+At the same time, the local people catch and sell herrings or draw mussels from the rocks.
+There are several more commercial activities in the greater area, including deep-sea fishing, snoek catching, abalone farming, oyster farming, canning of pilchards, and mussel farming.

-The Voorstrandt (beachfront) Restaurant is located in a 114-year-old quaint red and green tin house, right on the white sandy beach with panoramic views of the sand, sea, and sky, overlooking the bay.
+The Voorstrandt (beachfront) Restaurant is in a 114-year-old quaint red and green tin house, right on the white sandy beach with panoramic views of the sand, sea, and sky overlooking the bay.
 Seafood was a natural selection for our dinner.
 We had the opportunity of taking photographs of the beautiful seashore and sunset from our table.

 Cape Columbine originates from the name of the last manually controlled lighthouse built in South Africa.
-This lighthouse, in turn, got its name from the British wooden ship ‘Columbine’, which was wrecked 1,5km (1 mile) north of the lighthouse in 1829.
+This lighthouse, in turn, got its name from the British wooden ship ‘Columbine,’ which was wrecked 1,5km (1 mile) north of the lighthouse in 1829.
 Other notable wrecks include “Eve” March 17, 1829, “Friends Goodwill” February 6, 1840, “Alicia Jane” May 16, 1845, SS “St. Lawrence” November 8, 1876, SS “Ismore” December 3, 1899, SS “Haleric” April 5, 1933, and SS “Chub” November 2, 1945.

-This area is windswept and we were delighted to see a local wind farm.
+This area is windswept, and we were delighted to see a local wind farm.